vllm-project/vllm-spyre/docs/source/getting_started/local_development.md

 ## Continuous Batching(CB) custom installation

+(Temporary section until FMS custom branch is merged to main)

-Do this after following all steps for installation above.
+Do this after following all steps for installation and testing above.

 1. Install custom FMS branch for CB: